rsvim/rfc/6-ColoringSystem.md

 Compared the syntax configs and parsers, only creating a syntax engine and specifications is easy, but building a whole community for all the popular programming languages is hard.
 It may takes many years.

+## Solution

 I believe rsvim should choose a ready-to-work syntax engine, leverage the existing community, thus to archive a quick win.

-## Engine Solutions

 Apparently we only have below choices:

 1. Vim regex-based syntax engine.
 2. Sublime-text/vscode TextMate syntax engine.